Diverse market models of competing Brownian particles with splits and mergers: Proofs

-\subsection{Some Open Questions}
+\subsection{Some open questions}

-(1) The above proof used the boundedness of the portfolio $\pi (\cdot)\,$ in a crucial way.
-It would be interesting to see whether arbitrage in this (or in a related) model with splits and mergers might exist with more general, unbounded portfolios.
+(I) The above proof used the boundedness of the portfolio $\pi(\cdot) $ in a crucial way.
+It would be very interesting to see whether arbitrage in this (or in a related) model with splits and mergers might exist with more general, unbounded portfolios. \begin{longlist}[(iii)] \item[(II)] The estimate (\ref{<M>}) also gives the bound